 - 2.1 Although RIPA covers a number of activities undertaken by investigatory bodies (e.g., phone tapping by the Security Services and Police) its principle use in respect of Local Authorities relates to:- - covert surveillance, and - covert human intelligence sources. - 2.2 Covert surveillance covers the monitoring, observing or listening to persons, their movements, conversations or other activities and communications.
 It may be conducted with or without the assistance of a surveillance device and includes the recording of any information obtained.
 RIPA is most relevant to the Council's activities in effecting enforcement procedures such as the investigation and prosecution of offences.
-This would not normally include the initial investigation of contraventions such as planning enforcement or noise investigations, but would normally involve the later stages where criminal activity was a possibility.
-Although this could technically include breaches of Planning Enforcement Notices, breaches of Environmental Health Notices, dog fouling, fly tipping, fraud, etc., the Council's use of the powers has been very limited in recent years.
-For example, the Council has only used authorisations under the Act on two occasions in the last three years. - 2.3 Another use of the Act is for the Police to authorise use of the Council's CCTV system for specific operations (general use of CCTV is not covered by the Act because this is not covert surveillance).
-The Police occasionally authorise themselves to use the Council's CCTV system for covert surveillance.
+This would not normally include the initial investigation of contraventions such as planning enforcement or noise investigations, but would normally include breaches of Planning Enforcement Notices, breaches of Environmental Health Notices, fraud, etc., the Council's use of the powers has been very limited in recent years.
+For example, the Council has not used authorisations under the Act in the last three years. - 2.3 From 1 November 2012 the Council will only be able to use RIPA for directed surveillance for potential criminal activity with a possible penalty of at least six months imprisonment.
+This means that the Council can no longer use the procedure for low-level offences such as littering, dog control and fly-tipping.
+For serious offences the Council needs approval from a magistrate before it can use directed surveillance.

-- 2.4 Covert human intelligence sources relate to the use of a third party to gather information.
+- 2.4 Another use of the Act is for the Police to authorise use of the Council's CCTV system for specific operations (general use of CCTV is not covered by the Act because this is not covert surveillance).
+The Police authorise themselves to use the Council's CCTV system for covert surveillance on approximately two occasions per year. - 2.5 Covert human intelligence sources relate to the use of a third party to gather information.
 For example, this could be an informer or someone used to undertake test purchases.
-This is not an activity that the Council engages in at all. - 2.5 The only area in which the Council very occasionally involves itself where RIPA might be relevant is covert surveillance.
+This is not an activity that the Council engages in at all.
+The Council also needs the approval of a magistrate to carry out this activity. - 2.6 The only area in which the Council very occasionally involves itself where RIPA might be relevant is covert surveillance.
 It is necessary for the Council therefore to follow the legislation and the requirements of Government Codes of Practice.
 Most of the requirements of the Code are dealt with at an Officer level.
 However, Members are expected to approve a Policy on RIPA and to have some involvement in the monitoring of how the Council implements RIPA requirements.